iStockphoto.com / Steve Krull

 iStockphoto.com / AndreyKrav

 In DepthGen.
-William J. Palmer, forging westward with his Denver & Rio Grande Railroad in 1871, saw the area's potential early on and formulated a plan of creating a playground for the wealthy on what was essentially a sagebrush flat.
+William J. Palmer, forging westward with his Denver & Rio Grande Railroad in 1871, saw the area's potential and formulated a plan of creating a playground for the wealthy on what was essentially a sagebrush flat.
 The village already at the site, a miners' and millers' town called Colorado City, hardly met his stringent requirements.
 Palmer and his associates moved a few miles away and drove the first stake at what is now Pikes Peak and Cascade avenues.

 Within the year there were more than 150 temporary and two permanent structures, irrigation ditches, countless seedling cottonwoods and land donated for a college.
 All were placed according to an orderly plan with broad boulevards, school lots and parks.